Responsible Tourism in India

 Tourism in India provides a wonderful window to our so varied life, culture, historical places, wildlife sanctuaries, flora and fauna.
 Diversity, unity and assimilation have always been the hallmark of the eternal India and these make India the ultimate tourist destination.

 A new range of hotels known as Heritage hotels has been introduced to add to the attraction of tourism in India.
 This class includes hotels opened in palaces, havelies, castles, forts and residences built prior to 1950.
 As these traditional places represent and reflect the Indian culture of the past, they have been very popular among the tourists.
-The heritage scheme rightly aims to ensure that such properties and landmarks of our culture and heritage are not lost due to decay and disuse.
+The heritage scheme actively works to preserve cultural properties and landmarks, protecting them from decay and preventing their neglect or disuse.

-With the rapid improvement in the living standards, induce the increase in the income of the middle classes, the potential for domestic tourism has grown substantially during these years.
+With living standards rising rapidly, and income levels among the middle class steadily increasing, the potential for domestic tourism has expanded significantly in recent years.
+As a result, more individuals now explore local destinations, contributing to the sector’s dynamic growth and diversificatio.
 Middle class add more colour to tourism and travel.
 Keen desire in people to travel to different parts of the land and to have first-hand knowledge of them promotes Indian Tourism.

-Sustainable tourism – which includes eco-tourism and community based tourism – is the need of the hour in India.
-Sustainable tourism in India is being driven by social enterprises and offbeat travel companies.
+A tourism which encompasses eco-tourism and community-based tourism—has become the need of the hour in India.
+Consequently, social enterprises and offbeat travel companies are taking the lead in driving this movement.
+Furthermore, their innovative approaches are reshaping how travelers engage with nature and local communities, ensuring long-term benefits for both.
 These not only offer sustainable holidays in India and drive sustainable tourism projects in India, but also create meaningful travel opportunities that can elevate your “Incredible India” experience.

 Sustainable tourism is the concept of visiting somewhere as a tourist and trying to make a positive impact on the environment, society, and economy.
 Tourism can involve primary transportation to the general location, local transportation, accommodations, entertainment, recreation, nourishment and shopping.

-Sustainable tourism is an industry committed to making a low impact on the environment and local culture, while helping to generate future employment for local people.
+Sustainable tourism promotes minimal impact on the environment and local culture, while supporting future job creation for local communities..
 The positive of sustainable tourism is to ensure that development is a positive experience for local people; tourism companies; and tourists themselves.

 There are many forms of sustainable tourism: the ecological tourism (eco-tourism), the green tourism, the soft tourism, the rural tourism and Agro tourism, community tourism, equitable tourism, solidarity and responsible tourism etc.

-Eco tourism typically involves travel to destinations where flora, fauna, and cultural heritage are the primary attractions.
-Ecotourism is intended to offer tourists an insight into the impact of human beings on the environment and to foster a greater appreciation of our natural habitats.
+Ecotourists typically travel to destinations that highlight flora, fauna, and cultural heritage as main attractions.
+Ecotourism aims to show the impact of human activity on the environment and foster deeper respect for natural habitats.

 The concept of soft tourism encompasses environmental and social compatibility, optimum wealth creation, and a “new culture of travel”.
 The term has become the buzzword for a change of values in tourism, which has been demanded and is already being implemented to some extent.